Protect Yourself and Those Around You

 Personal Care and Personal Grooming Services must maintain at least 6 feet of distancing between workstations.
 Service providers and employees in customer-facing areas must wear face covers over their nose and mouths.
 These businesses must provide face coverings for clients or ask that clients bring a face covering with them.
 Services must be limited to those that can be completed while clients are wearing their face covering.

 Recreational Sports must maintain 10 feet of physical distance among all instructors, participants and spectators, where practicable.
-The total number of attendees (participants and spectators) cannot exceed the lesser of 50% of occupancy of the venue or 250 persons; for sports played on a field, attendees are limited to 250 persons per field.
+The total number of spectators cannot exceed the lesser of 30% of the occupancy load of the certificate of occupancy for the venue, if applicable, or 25 spectators per field.
+Races or marathons may have up to 250 participants, provided staggered starts separate runners into groups of 25 or less.

 Houses of Worship are allowed to hold in-person services providing that individuals who are not family members that are at least 6 feet apart when seated, and must practice proper physical distancing at all times.
 Seating and common areas where attendees may congregate must be marked in 6-foot increments to maintain physical distancing.
 Any items used to distribute food or beverages must be disposable, used only once and discarded.
 A thorough cleaning and disinfection of frequently-contacted surfaces must be conducted prior to and following any religious service.
-Additionally, any social gathering held before or after the service would be restricted to a maximum of 250 participants.
+All public and private in-person indoor and outdoor gatherings must be limited to 25, down from the current 250.

 Avoid Scams and Misinformation